mission & overview

 May Center is also committed to developing the understanding of learning differences within our community by providing information, consultation, and workshops to educators, families, and the greater community of Northern New Mexico.

 May Center for Learning was founded in 2011 by Santa Fe educators Amy Miller and Karen Lindeen.
 The organization’s mission is to empower students with learning differences to succeed in school and in life.
 The first class, a summer school session with seven students, was offered in 2012.
-Since then, May Center has grown exponentially and now serves hundreds of students through its school, summer school, tutoring programs, and other activities.
+Since then, May Center has grown exponentially and now serves hundreds of students through its school, summer school, tutoring programs, evaluation, and teacher training institute.

-May School serves exceptional students from pre-school through 8th grade, specializing in those having learning differences such as dyslexia, ADHD, and language processing disorder.
+May School serves exceptional students from early childhood through 8th grade, specializing in those having learning differences such as dyslexia, ADHD, and language processing disorder.
 May School’s student/teacher ratio is 6:1 (5:1 in the Early Childhood Program).
-Each student’s program is individualized to meet his or her needs, and is taught by faculty who have completed extensive training in multi-sensory language teaching, the “gold standard” for students with learning differences.
-May School’s Early Childhood and Elementary Campus is located at St. John’s Methodist Church, 1200 Old Pecos Trail.
-The Intermediate Campus, Tutoring and Evaluation Center are located at 2019 Galisteo, Building B.
+Each student’s program is individualized to meet his or her needs, and is taught by faculty who have completed extensive training in multi-sensory Structured Literacy(™) teaching, the “gold standard” for students with learning differences.
+May School is located at 1200 Old Pecos Trail.

 Community Seminars on a wide variety of topics relating to learning differences are offered throughout the academic year.
 These seminars are free of charge and open to the public.
 May Center also collaborates with organizations such as the Southwest International Dyslexia Association (SWIDA) in extending the reach of its services.

 Learn more >>